|Effective Date:||October 2, 2018|

 Sanction: a consequence, or outcome, as a result of an individual being deemed responsible for violating the RCC.

-Senior Staff: staff members that within the scope of their position, can deliver higher level sanctions such as evictions, suspensions, etc. Examples of senior staff include, but are not limited to, the Residence Life Manager, Manager of the Office of Student Conduct, and Director of Student Life Programs.
+Senior Staff: staff members that within the scope of their position, can deliver higher level sanctions such as evictions, suspensions, etc. Examples of senior staff include, but are not limited to, the Residence Life Manager, Manager of the Office of Student Conduct, and the Associate Dean, Wellness & Equity.